doobeh/pinboarder/README.md

 moment, it should run automatically in the background really.
 * The Feed url is hardcoded in the ```config.py``` file at the moment, I should move that into the admin interface.
+* Limited querying of Pinboard.
+At present when a update is requested, all the posts matching are returned, if a user had thousands of posts that would be a bit unfair to Pinboard.
+Instead it should memorize the last sucessful update, then just ask the Pinboard API for all posts newer than that time.
 * Improve the user interface so it's a working theme that someone might actually want to use
 * Add a few blueprints to break the site apart, at least to document in the